Subjective Relativism Is The Doctrine That

 Personal Relationships

 In personal relationships, subjective relativism can lead to misunderstandings and conflicts.
-If each person operates from their own set of beliefs and values, it can be challenging to find common ground and build meaningful connections.
+So if each person operates from their own set of beliefs and values, it can be challenging to find common ground and build meaningful connections.
 Effective communication and empathy are essential for navigating these differences and fostering mutual respect.

 Ethical Decision-Making